jaedb/silverstripe-emulateuser/README.md

 # Silverstripe Emulate User
-Creates a button that allows an Administrator to log in as any user
+Creates a button that allows an Administrator to log in as any user.

 ![The button](https://raw.githubusercontent.com/jaedb/silverstripe-emulateuser/master/screenshot.jpg)